fred-ai-security/ai-security-assurance-labs/model-supply-chain/model-risk-classification-and-criticality.md

 ---

-# ✅ Conclusion
+## Conclusion

-This module proves that you understand:

-- AI risk management
-- Mapping model risks to governance controls
-- NIST AI RMF harm likelihood & severity
-- Criticality tiering
-- Deployment decision-making
-- Real-world enterprise AI assurance

-This is a **core skill** for AI Security, AI Governance, and AI Risk Engineering roles.
+This module establishes a structured approach for evaluating AI model criticality and determining the appropriate level of governance, security controls, and red-teaming rigor.
+It supports enterprise-grade decision-making for AI deployment across sensitive and high-impact environments.